.30 Bellm is the best of the two bottle neck .30 cal. cartridges on the Illinois list of approved legal handgun cartridges for deer hunting.

 Robert's barrel was made for the Encore frame, and loads were run a bit higher than the Contender/G2 frames will routinely stand.
-As this is written, 11/06, I tentatively plan to set up Encore barrels to handle the rimless version as a means to help prevent shooters from shooting hotter Encore .30 Bellm loads in Contenders or G2s.
+I now set up Encore and Contender barrels to handle both the rimless and the original rimmed .444 Marlin based .30 Bellm brass interchangeably.

 The load we started out with is 29 gr.
 Reloader 7 with 125 gr.
 Nosler Ballistic Tips.
 CNC Cartridge loads this same load in the rimmed .30 Bellm cases with a charge of 28 gr.
 Robert's load was the standard 28 gr. charge used in Contender loads.

 This prototype stainless steel Encore barrel was made by rechambering an existing .32/20 TC custom shop untapered rifle barrel that I cut back to 14."
 Benchrest style forend was made by Jim Hendershot in Grants Pass, OR.